sebasv/quite-ok-image-format/README.md

 * The Rust formatter is much more strict.
 The Go formatter leaves plenty of room for flamewars about indentation and camel vs snake naming.
 * The Go error convention is identical to Rust's (in that you return a value), except that Rust uses a proper Monad which provides all kinds of conveniences.
 In contrast Go requires you to write a LOT of if statements.
 * I did not get to try Go's prime selling point: Goroutines.
 They look really nice and I'd like to experiment with them on a suitable problem.
+* The Go code was a bit (~10%) slower for the encoder, but significantly faster (3x) for the decoder.
+This was my own fault for using a lot of temporary heap allocations; These are relatively cheap in a garbage-collected language like Go due to the reuse of freed memory but very expensive in Rust due to its explicit memory management.